klangman/CassiaWindowList/CassiaWindowList@klangman/README.md

  * Label pooling: Show only one label when adjacent windows are for the same application
  * Automatic grouping/ungrouping: Group/ungroup windows for an application based on available space in the window list
  * Zoomable thumbnail windows: Thumbnail windows can be zoomed in or out using the mouse scroll wheel
- * Configurable mouse actions: Allows custom button actions for the middle, forward and back mouse buttons
+ * Configurable mouse button actions for the middle, forward and back mouse buttons
+ * Configurable Ctrl/Shift + mouse button actions for all 5 mouse buttons
- * Unicode indicators: Use Unicode characters to indicate group window count, minimized windows and pinned applications
+ * One character unicode indicators characters to indicate group window count, minimized status and pinned status
+ * Total control over which window-list buttons have labels
+ * Automatic configuration backup so you can restore your configuration after adding the applet to a panel again